MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

 Using sensitivity labels helps your users to share information safely and to maintain your governance policies without the need for users to become experts in those policies.

 For example, you could configure a policy that requires Office 365 groups classified as confidential to be private rather than public.
-In such a case, a user creating a group, team, or SharePoint site would only see the “private” option when they choose a classification of confidential.
+In such a case, a user creating a group, team, or SharePoint site would only see the "private" option when they choose a classification of confidential.

 **Conditions and actions**